 1859 Boat-house built at the top of the roadway leading down to Polpeor Cove, cost £120.

-1866 On 2 January, lifeboat washed among rocks and smashed while on exercise in a hurricane.
-Three of 10 crew drowned – Coxswain Peter Mitchell, Richard Harris and Nicholas Stevens.
+1866 On 2 January, lifeboat washed among rocks and smashed while on exercise in hurricane force winds – Three of 10 crew drowned – Coxswain Peter Mitchell, Richard Harris and Nicholas Stevens.
 Institution gave £130 to local fund.

 1885 A larger boat was provided for Polpeor, and the old (smaller) boat moved to a new station at Church Cove, where a new boathouse was built for £300.